maueroats/teaching/content/intermediate-cs/universe/u-resources.md

             (start-big-bang "whale" (make-model "blue" "gray"))
             (start-big-bang "squirrel" (make-model "red" "yellow")))

+## Sending Posns

+You cannot send posns without a hack.
+The hack is to make a separate file that contains a little bit of lower level Racket code and require it.
+This code could go in your `posn-util.rkt` file!

+        #lang racket
+        (provide (all-defined-out))
+        (define-struct posn (x y) #:prefab)

 ## Additional Resources

 * [Universe in Racket Documentation](https://docs.racket-lang.org/teachpack/2htdpuniverse.html).
 See especially [Section 2.4.7, the examples](https://docs.racket-lang.org/teachpack/2htdpuniverse.html#%28part._universe-sample%29), where a ball-bouncing example is developed.